Audio analyzer: Audio generator

 Additionally, the generator will allow for the definition of a precise frequency range and amplitude of the stimulus presented to the DUT.
 This is critical when aligning test conditions to the characteristics of the DUT.

-Signal Analyzer
+Signal analyzer

-Prior to the introduction of integrated audio analyzers, audio generators and audio analyzers were separate pieces of equipment.
+Prior to the introduction of integrated audio analyzers, audio generators and audio frequency analyzers were separate pieces of equipment.
 In this article, signal analyzer refers to the element of a modern audio analyzer that implements the actual measurements.

 Whether realized in analog circuits, digital signal processing (DSP) or FFT, the analyzer engine must provide high precision implementations of: